Concross/flash-forge-fiction/README.md

 - **Commit Messages:** Write clear and meaningful commit messages to make the project history easier to understand.
 - **Documentation:** Update the README.md or other documentation files as necessary to reflect new features or changes in the project setup.

-Thank you for considering to contribute to Flash Forge Fiction.
-Your efforts will help us create a more engaging and enjoyable platform for storytellers everywhere.
+Thank you for considering to contribute to Flash Forge Fiction!